abhishekksahay9105/SWITCHED_CAPACITOR_BASED_BIDIRECTIONAL-_CONVERTER_FOR_EV_CHARGING-/README.md

 2. The values of the capacitors and inductors used in the converter are simply decided on the basis of maximum current and voltage respectivily.
 The load-end capacitor should used choosed on the basis of charging and discharging time of the RC circuit.
 3. Simulate it in MATLAB software.

-4. Then we have study about MPPT(Maximum power point trancking) techniques used in solar panels, using "".
+4. Then we studied about MPPT(Maximum power point trancking) techniques used in solar panels, using "Solar and boost pdf".
+5. We using MPPT techniques in the above converter.